Live & Explore Abruzzo Like a Local – Join our Insiders Club

-Uccelletti -The Sweet History of San’Antonio’s Birds
+Uccelletti -The Sweet History of Sant’Antonio’s Birds

 Step into a sweet-smelling pasticceria or bakers in Abruzzo thoughout January particularly in the Teramo province and you may discover a pastry treat less glamorous looking than you’d normally expect.
 In Abruzzese they’re known as ‘uccelletti’ (li cillitte de Sand’Andonie), a birdie shaped stuffed pastry that is eaten and given to celebrate San’Antonio, see here for a recipe.